PrestaShop/vatnumber/Readme.md

 **This module has been archived, it’s no longer maintained but you still can fork it if you need it for your shop.**

+**Maintenance of this module has been taken over by the Friends of Presta association [here](https://github.com/friends-of-presta/vatnumber)**

 ## About

 Enables you to enter the intra-community VAT number when creating the address.
 You must fill in the company field to allow entering the VAT number.